How Did Hummingbird Impact SEO?

 With Hummingbird, Google took the meaning technology that helped to power earlier advancements, such as the Knowledge Graph, and applied it to the billions of pages available online.

 Google gave a few examples of how Hummingbird impacted search.
 For example, if you searched for “pay your bills through citizens bank and trust bank” before the update, your search would bring up the homepage for the bank.
 After Hummingbird, you receive the link directly for the page about paying bills.

-How did Hummingbird impact SEO?
+How does Google Hummingbird impact SEO?

-How do I do SEO with Hummingbird?
+How do I optimize content for Google Hummingbird?

 With the Hummingbird update, Google made it even more clear that their primary concern is the experience of the end user.
 To properly optimize your content, therefore, you need to follow these tips:

 - Outline your targeted buyer personas and the journey they take towards a purchase.

 - Use tools, like the Data Cube from BrightEdge, to research keywords and topics that people are regularly looking for online.

 - Create content that uses the keyword naturally throughout the piece, including in the H1 and H2 tags as well as the body.
 The keyword should also ideally be used in the alt tags for images and in the meta description to make it very obvious to both prospective visitors and to Google that your site is relevant for this particular topic.